Costs of selling a business

 We come across many sellers of European companies and have seen a large number of business sales.
 We see business owners with different expectations and business sales strategies.
 Based on this knowledge, we try to give you an objective opinion on the various options and the advantages or disadvantages of each alternative.
 It is then up to you to make a decision on how to sell your company in Europe.

 When you plan to sell your business, there might be many reasons for this.
 Each business owner is different and has their own background and plans.

 Here are some reasons to sell your business:

-The second option is getting the active help of M&A advisors like the CFIE team in the business sale.
+The second option is getting the active help of M&A advisers like the CFIE team in the business sale.
 This includes preparing detailed documentation and bringing various buyers to the table.
 The chances of optimizing the sales price are higher this way.

 A third option, if you are fully opposed to paying a retainer fee, is the opportunity to list your company for free on the CFIE website.

-Who helps me to sell a business:
+Who helps you to sell a business:

 The CFIE team has a strong background in your industry which is beneficial in many aspects when selling your company.
 It improves the chances of a successful sale and increases the price you will get for your company.